dojo/framework/src/stores/README.md

 * `undoOperations` to undo the `process`
 * A function to execute an additional `process`.

 The array of `Commands` are executed in sequence by the store until the last Command is completed or a `Command` throws an error.
 These processes often represent an application behavior.
-For example adding a todo in a simple todo application which will be made up with multiple discreet commands.
+For example, adding a todo in a simple todo application which will be made up with multiple discreet commands.

 A simple `process` to add a todo and recalculate the todo count: